Hello and greetings!

-My name is Bill McDermott, a runner, and founder of World Run Day.
-First, let me welcome you to our event.
-It’s been 20 years since I developed World Run Day.
-It’s not exactly new, since it’s been up and running since March 1999.
+My name is Bill McDermott.
+I am a runner, just like you, and founder of the global running event World Run Day.
+It’s been over 20 years since I developed World Run Day.
+Back then (1999) I experienced what many would call an epiphany.
+It was the thought of runners, like myself, celebrating our favorite sport – running.
+Sure, there could be a typical 5k, 10k or Marathon in your local region; but what if there wasn’t one – or you don’t like to race?
+My solution was to let runners create their own individual event.
+The world’s first “Virtual Run” was created.
+Like most running events It’s not exactly new, since it’s been up and running since March 1999.
 That’s last century – to be precise.
-Although this page would typically have a biography about me, I always feel stories help define a person.
+Although this page would typically have a biography about me and maybe some running accomplishments, I always feel a few stories help define a person.
 I have plenty of them; but will share just a few.

 I hope if you selected a different language using our translator (“Select Language” drop-down on top of this page) it will represent me fairly.
-I also hope you recognize the time, patience, and energy I’ve put into this site and my “Survivor” Television Show audition below.
+I also hope you recognize the time, patience, and energy I’ve put into this site and my “Survivor” Television Show audition, I sent in a few years ago, below.
 It’s just one more story of me hoping to promote running.

 I’ve been a pretty passionate runner my whole life.
 One day, as I was experimenting with some iron-on t-shirt software, I wondered what the most dramatic running event T-shirt could be.
 Boom!
 The words “World Run Day” were immediately downloaded into my brain.
 Since then, as they say, “I’ve been on a mission”.
-Well, a few hours on many weekends that is.
+Well, at least a few hours on many weekends back then – as I had a full time job.
 The words “don’t quit your day job” were ever-present.
-But it appears that my day job has quit me.
-I’ve been working on this site and corresponding with vendors nearly 24×7 since early August.
+Now I am retired and have many hours to spend of the event.
+I’ve been working on this site and corresponding with vendors nearly 24×7 since early July of this year.

 Overall, the original idea was to create a day for all runners to celebrate running.
 Granted, I was thinking big that day … real big.
 I imagined runners of all abilities, nationalities, religions, skin colors, body sizes, gender types …. and more.
 They were all runners.
 The only background I’ve had in creating a running event was in my home town of Long Beach, NY (United States).
 It was called The Jordan’s Lobsterfest 5K.
 As you might imagine, it had lobster as its primary meal.
 With the help of some great friends, a great Lobster supplier (and Restaurateur), and a desire to make as many runners happy as I could – we sold out!
 Of course, it was only about 225 runners – but it was good enough for me (and them).

-When I look back, I may have strayed from the typical running event template.
+When I look back, I may have strayed from your typical running event template.
+Instead of Coffee and Bagels and a T-shirt for a 9AM Sunday running event, I created a Lobster Dinner and Lobster Beach Towel as handouts.
+It was also held at 5:30PM on a Saturday.
 It was only because I know people like Lobster around here and early Sunday morning is inconvenient for many.
 Nonetheless, I gave it a shot.
 I was determined to implement my vision.
 That’s what counted.
-As a Project Manager, in real-life, that’s what I’ve been trained to do.
+As a professional Project Manager, in real-life, that’s what I’ve been trained to do.

 My purpose isn’t to say our Lobsterfest Event was better than others.
 Nor is it saying that I don’t like running in the morning, don’t like Coffee & Bagels, don’t like event T-Shirts (boy, I’d really be in trouble!), that I don’t like timing companies, that I don’t believe in a big marketing budget.
 I do.
 You can look at my running resume and see that I’ve participated in dozens of running events.